realh/gnvim/README.md

 * Detect unsaved files before closing

+* Options to connect to remote nvim instances

 ## High priority future features

 * Use options from the vim instance where possible